Scaramouche (1923 film): Production

 Scaramouche was an elaborate and unwieldy production that suffered from delays and cost overruns.
-Ingram had secured the rights to Sabatini's novel in September 1922, and worked on the project for seven months before the cameras rolled.
+Ingram had secured the rights to Sabatini's novel in September 1922 and worked on the project for seven months before the cameras rolled.
 Extensive outdoor sets, representing 18th-century Paris, were built both on the Metro lot and at a separate site in the San Fernando Valley, and 1,500 extras were used.
-An experimental sequence was shot in Technicolor, with the Technicolor company picking up the tab; the sequence proved unsatisfactory and was ultimately discarded.
+An experimental sequence was shot in Technicolor, and the Technicolor company paid for the expense of this experiment; the sequence proved unsatisfactory, and it was discarded.

 Release

 Scaramouche was given a prestigious 22-unit roadshow release upon its completion in 1924.
 The film was financially successful in the United States and broke box-office records in Paris and London.

 Home media

 Since March 24, 2009, it has been available on DVD from the Warner Archive Collection.